How do we book a bareboat yacht charter?

 The conditions of the insurance, which we will gladly provide on request, are an integral part of the contract.
 The deductible excess for each loss is to be borne by the charterer and may differ from the deposit paid.
 The deposit will be repaid without delay on the return of the yacht and equipment in good condition.
 Loss and damage will be off-set against the deposit.
 Loss and damage not covered by the deposit or the insurance shall be paid without delay by the charterer.

-Conclusion of an extended “Skipper’s liability insurance” (which covers crew’s liability amongst themselves and recovery of losses to the chartered yacht in the event of substantiated gross negligence) and a consequential loss insurance is strongly recommended.
-SeaMajor will be pleased to send all necessary documentation.
+Conclusion of an extended “Skipper’s liability insurance” (which covers crew’s liability amongst themselves and recovery of losses to the chartered yacht in the event of substantiated gross negligence) and consequential loss insurance is strongly recommended.
+Royalty Yachts will be pleased to send all the necessary documentation.

 Do we need travel insurance?